FeerassE/DynamicProgramming/README.md

 #### What is Dynamic Programming?

-"Dynamic programming is a technique for solving problems with overlapping subproblems."[3]
+[Dynamic programming is a technique for solving problems with overlapping subproblems.][3]

 #### How to idenfity a Dynamic Programming Problem
 ["The normal form of dynamic programming problem is to calculate the maximum or minimum"](https://labuladong.gitbook.io/algo-en/i.-dynamic-programming/analysisofdynamicprogramming)